keyboard_arrow_up

 Pneumatic Conveying

-Uses forced gas to transport solid goods.
+A process that uses forced gas to transport solid goods through a system.

 Pneumatic Conveying Systems